eMirror Vol 28, No. 51 (2024-12-20)

 Formal Sittings for WWZC Students: Monday, Tuesday, Wednesday, Thursday and Saturday Mornings The formal sittings begin at 6:00 a.m.
 You would need to arrive by 5:45 in time for First Bell.
 The sitting ends at 7:25 with the Chants.
 Following that there is a Daruma-kata Aiki review which ends at about 7:50.
 If you need to leave before the kata, please let us know that in advance by sending an email to schedule@wwzc.org.

 Saturday Morning General Sitting for WWZC Students: The general sitting begins at 9:30 a.m.
 You would need to arrive by 9:15 a.m., in time for First Bell.
 The sitting ends at 11:45 a.m.
 Some general students attend the 6:00 a.m.
 Saturday morning formal sitting, stay for breakfast and then attend the general sitting.
-If you stay for breakfast you will need to make a $5.00 dana contribution for the meal.
+If you stay for breakfast, there is a $5 contribution which can be made through Eventbrite: Register for Saturday Breakfast.
 Proceeds from meals go to White Wind Zen Community.

 Monday and Thursday Evening Associate Sittings for WWZC Students: The associate sitting begins at 7:30 p.m.
 You would need to arrive by 7:15 p.m., in time for First Bell.
 The sitting ends at 9:10 p.m.